 Moldy furniture is not only unsightly, but it can also be hazardous to your health.
 Mold can cause respiratory issues and other health problems, so it is best to avoid furniture that has mold.
 If you do come across moldy furniture, it is important to properly dispose of it and not attempt to salvage it.

 Similar to moldy furniture, furniture that has a strong odor should be avoided.
 This includes furniture that smells like smoke, pet urine, or mildew.
 While some odors can be removed with cleaning and deodorizing, it is not always worth the investment.
-We recommend avoiding furniture with strong odors.
+We recommend avoiding furniture with strong odors especially if you’re new to the furniture flipping business.

 We recommend focusing on solid wood furniture, which has more value once it’s fixed up.
 Real wood looks better when it’s painted or stained, as compared to particleboard or anything manufactured.
 Particle board furniture is often cheaply made and not very durable.
 It is made from compressed wood chips and can easily break, absorb humidity, and rot or warp.
 While some particle board furniture can be salvaged with a fresh coat of paint or new hardware, it is best to avoid it altogether.
 So watch out for super lightweight pieces, or “bubbling” surfaces (means water damage to the particle board), all indicators of particle board.